zowe/docs-site/docs/user-guide/install-stc-members.md

-# Install Zowe main started tasks
+# Installing Zowe main started tasks

 The JCL members for each of Zowe's started tasks need to be present on the JES proclib concatenation path.
 The command `zwe init stc` will copy these from the install source location `.SZWESAMP` to the targted PDS specified in the `zowe.setup.dataset.proclib` value `USER.PROCLIB`.
 The three proclib member names are specified in `zowe.yaml` arguments.